This post is also available in: Español

-As he was thinking of the idea, he traveled to Spain where he saw some “cabezudos” and decided to bring some to Puerto Rico for the festival he was planning.
+As he was thinking of the idea, he traveled to Spain where he saw some festivities using “cabezudos” and decided to bring the concept to Puerto Rico for the festival he was planning.
 The festival would have some music, traditional dances, and a parade with the “cabezudos” along the calle San Sebastian.
-Sometimes they would go all the way to “La Fortaleza” where then governor Luis Muñoz Marín and his wife Doña Inés would receive them.
+Sometimes they would go all the way to “La Fortaleza” (the Governor’s mansion) where then-governor Luis Muñoz Marín and his wife Doña Inés would receive them.

 San Juan’s mayor, Doña Felisa Rincón de Gautier (a.k.a.
 Doña Fela) supported the activities.
-The neighbors help to organize the festival and clean up the street afterwards.
-Father Madrazo continued doing this every January for 5 years, until he was re-assigned.
+The neighbors helped to organize the festival and clean up the street afterward.
+Father Madrazo continued doing this every January for 5 years until he was re-assigned to a different location.
 His replacement did not continue with the festival and it was temporarily lost.

 By 1970, a local San Juan resident, Doña Rafaela Balladares, decided to rescue the festival.
-She seeked volunteers from her neighbors, and had some new “cabezudos” done.
-However, this time the “cabezudos” where of local characters which would be more familiar to the public.
+She sought volunteers from her neighbors and had some new “cabezudos” done.
+However, this time the “cabezudos” were made resembling local popular people, making them more familiar to the public.
 El Gran Combo played for free on the first reincarnation of the Fiestas de la Calle San Sebastian that year.

 [Note: you can read more on the history of the “cabezudos” on the blog HERE.]

-If by this part of reading this blog you think the Fiestas de la Calle San Sebastian are a great cultural event, you are not mistaken.
-However, it’s not the whole story.
-If you are after the cultural aspect, try to attend the many day time activities.
-Things change quite a bit at night.
+By now you know that the Fiestas de la Calle San Sebastian is a great cultural event.
+However, that’s not the whole story.
+If you are seeking the cultural aspect of the festival, it is best to attend the many daytime activities it offers.
+But take note that things change quite a bit at night.

 Good Salsa groups will probably be performing in the evening.
 At this time, the crowds are so big that you can barely walk.
 Drinking is rampant, although the city has clamped down on that much more these past years than when I used to attend some 30 years ago.

-One year, a bottle throwing fight broke out at the main Plaza San José.
+One year, a bottle-throwing fight broke out at the main Plaza San José.
 I quickly sought refuge in one of the nearby bars, which upon noticing the quick influx of people, decided to quickly close its doors.
 We were trapped inside, at least until things calmed down outside, but safe.
-A group of guys started to play plena inside the bar, and no other than Andy Montañez started singing, as he was one of the fellow “refugees”.
+A group of guys started to play plena inside the bar, and no other than Andy Montañez started singing, as he was one of the fellow “refugees” in the bar.

 Needless to say, when the doors re-opened, I did not move from that place.
 I wanted to keep enjoying a close encounter “rumbón de plena” with the great Puerto Rican signer.